OlgaKnut/pands-project/README.md

 ## Analysis
 ##### [2, 7, 8, 9]
 In this project we use Python to analyse Iris dataset.
-A few libraryes were used for this analysis and data visualization: pandas, numpy, matplotlib.pyplot, seaborn.
+A few libraries were used for this analysis and data visualization: pandas, numpy, matplotlib.pyplot, seaborn.

 ###     1 Summary of each variable (*saved to a single text file*)